jayo-exe/tuberyeets/README.md

-# TuberYeets: your local automation agent
+# TuberYeets: your local automation agent [EXPERIMENTAL]

 Create more immersive viewer experiences by turning events in one app/service into actions in others.